Skip to content

 Join Leon County in co-creating our one-of-a-kind community by sending your own bright ideas.

-You can submit your bright ideas on our website or download the Citizens Connect mobile app from the App Store or Google Play to send us your bright ideas on the go.
+In addition to submitting via the link above, you can download the Citizens Connect mobile app from the App Store or Google Play to send us your bright ideas on the go.
 We look forward to hearing from you and collaborating for a better tomorrow!

 App StoreGoogle Play